 The Green Dragon, Stockton, Co Durham

 The landlady at the Green Dragon frequently encounters a frisky ghost.
-Sharon Hancock was told be locals that the pub was haunted but it was only after an encounter with it in the cellars she believed their stories.
-During changing a barrel of beer in the basement of the pub she felt something walk past her, brushing her side as it past by.
+Sharon Hancock was told by locals that the pub was haunted but it was only after an encounter with it in the cellars she believed their stories.
+During changing a barrel of beer in the basement of the pub she felt something walk past her, brushing her side as it passed by.
 Sharon just thought it was another member of staff.
 She turned around quickly to talk to the member of staff – but no one was there.

 Many incidents have occurred and her dog refuses to go near the cellar.

 Several of the staff at the Mallard claim to have seen more than one ghost.
 Above the inn, a female presence haunts one of the bedrooms and on numerous occasions, another female ghost has been seen in the bar.
 The pub dates from 1708 and used to be a jailhouse.
 The staff claim that the “bar ghost” is trying to reach a recently discovered cell under the hair salon next door.

 Other spooky incidents include stored glasses being found in triangular formations around the bar and the men’s toilet hand dryer switching itself on when no-one is around.

 In 1782, displeased with the high property rents in South Shields, “Jack the Blaster” moved his family in to caves found at the bottom of 112 feet cliffs in Marsden.
 This generated a great of deal of interest and brought many sightseers to the caves, Jack the Blaster spotted an opportunity and began selling ale.

 Thirteen years later after Jack’s death Peter Allan moved into the Grotto and enlarged the caves sufficiently to make 15 rooms.